 At the 2012 London Olympics, Carmelo Anthony joined the elite of US Basketball to win their second consecutive Gold Medal at the summer games.
-As one of basketball's most valuable players and a five time All-Star, Anthony is no stranger to the discipline of building a solid foundation to achieve lasting success.
+As one of basketball’s most valuable players and a seven-time All-Star, Anthony is no stranger to the discipline of building a solid foundation to achieve lasting success.

 During a time when the best high school basketball players were skipping college to go straight to the NBA, Carmelo Anthony announced his intent to play college basketball at Syracuse University.
 While leading the Orange to the school’s first National Championship in 2003, Anthony earned the tournament’s most outstanding player and was the consensus freshman of the year.

 In one of the most anticipated NBA drafts, Anthony was selected third overall by the Denver Nuggets and quickly made an impact on the once struggling franchise.
 Prior to Anthony’s arrival in Denver, the Nuggets owned the worst record in the league.
 But since Anthony’s rookie year, the Nuggets had made it to the playoffs every season.
 As a three-time All-Star and three-time All-NBA player, Anthony had become the face of Denver basketball.

 Anthony was named to the US Olympic Basketball team in 2004 where they earned Bronze medals.
 Eager to reclaim their place as the world’s greatest basketball country, Anthony led the US’ greatest players back to the Beijing Olympics in 2008 as co-captain of the Gold Medal winning “The Redeem Team”.

 In February of 2011 Anthony was traded to the New York Knicks, a homecoming of sorts, near Syracuse where he once won a collegiate championship.